 Wild cats do not naturally cover their poop, so some domesticated cats will have simply not inherited or developed this instinct to cover.
-If your cat has never been one to bury their poop instead of abruptly stopping, then none of the listed reasons will be applicable.
+If your cat has never been one to bury its poop, none of the previous reasons will be applicable.

-For domestic cats, they might not have learned the behavior from their mothers when they were kittens.
+Cats that fail to cover probably never learned the behavior from their mother when they were kittens.
 Some breeds crossed with a wild cat will not have the strong bred-in instinct to cover either.

 Featured Image: Stefano Garau, Shutterstock

-- 6 Reasons That Your Cat Doesn’t Cover Their Poop
+- The 6 Reasons That Your Cat Doesn’t Cover Their Poop